oVirt/ovirt-site/source/db-issues/formatting.html.md

  SELECT \*
 FROM T FROM clause table list style : stacked
  SELECT \*
- FROM A,
+ FROM a,
- B FROM clause join : join table in a new line , ON keyword on a new line WHERE clause : condition in a new line
+ b FROM clause join : join table in a new line
+ SELECT a.\*
+FROM a
-WHERE clause : AND/OR at end of line
+INNER JOIN b ON a.id = b.id WHERE clause : condition in a new line WHERE clause : AND/OR at end of line
 GROUP BY clause : Column list in a new line
 GROUP BY column list style : stacked